mibrahimi/rlba/README.md

 ## References

-The library uses some of the code, tools, and utilitites from [acme].
+The library uses some of the code, tools, and utilities from [acme].

 [acme]: https://github.com/deepmind/acme